Patlabor: The TV Series and The New Files

 Also referred to as Patlabor 2, the series contains episodes that took place at several points between certain episodes in the TV series and after the latter's final episode.
-The OVA also features the conclusion of the Griffon storyarc.
+The OVA also features the conclusion of the Griffon story arc.

-A three-part series of short films known as "Mobile Police Patlabor Minimum: Minipato" were shown before screenings of WXIII in 2002, Minipato uses paper puppets, CGI, and claymation to explain the rationale behind the whole concept of the series, especially how the Labors functioned in a realistic hard science fiction setting.

 Patlabor REBOOT

-Kidō Keisatsu Patlabor REBOOT was a short animated film released as part of Japan Animator Expo 2016 featuring a modernised version of Patlabor with new characters and utilising CG for the Labors.
-On November 24, 2016 it was announced that a new Patlabor project has started.
+Kidō Keisatsu Patlabor REBOOT is a short animated film released on October 15, 2016 as part of Japan Animator Expo, featuring a modernised version of Patlabor with new characters and utilising CG for the Labors, animated by Studio Khara and Studio Rikka.